 - See The Child.
 Sarah says, “So, for the child who feels strong-willed, who feels stubborn, you know, a lot of these adjectives that we ascribed to the child who isn’t complying with what we need to do.
 There is a really helpful short phrase that I encourage parents to keep in mind.
 ‘See the child.’
 See the child means looking at the child’s experience.
 Put yourself in their shoes.
 Understand what’s going on for them internally that may or may not have anything to do with the request that you’re making of them.”

 - Help Your Child Get Back Into Their Body.
 In one example that Sarah shared in our interview, if a child is face down and upset on the couch, you might go over and rub her back for a second.
 This might help her get back into her senses.

 - Offer A Hand.
 With a young child, you might offer to hold your child’s hand on the way to where you need your child to go.

 - What Does Your Child Need Right Now?
-It’s about seeing what your child needs, as opposed what you are trying to accomplish.
-Rather than being egocentric, or self-centered, consider what’s going on for your child.
+It’s about seeing what your child needs as opposed to what you are trying to accomplish.
+Rather than being egocentric or self-centered, consider what’s going on for your child.

 Neuroplasticity: Rewiring Your Brain

 What is neuroplasticity?
 It’s basically the brain’s ability to rewire itself.
 While this can happen involuntarily, you can also take steps to rewire your brain with intention.

 Have gotten into the habit of yelling, of controlling, of snapping, or whatever it is that becomes our default wiring?